SuzanneFreilich/suzannefreilich-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Max Planck Institute for Evolutionary Anthropology
+- name: Max Planck Institute for Evolutionary Anthropology, Leipzig, Germany

 # Short bio (displayed in user profile at end of posts)